Jackietkfrost/AudibleSave/README.md

 # audible-save README

-A small extension that lets you play an audio file on save.
+A small visual studio code extension that lets you play an audio file on save.

 ## Features